NNNILabs/NNNILabs.github.io/_posts/2024-09-29-A-Problem-From-CS-Class.md

 \\[ \mathbb{L} = \left\\{\ \frac{-3}{5}, 15 \right\\}\ \\]

-It should be trivial to check both cases (and yes, *do* check both cases, however unlikely one of the cases might be, problems like these always throw curveballs!) by substituting the base(s) and see which one correctly delivers decimal \\(\frac{14}{9}\\).
+It should be trivial to check both cases (and yes, *do* check both cases, however unlikely one of the cases might be, problems like these always throw curveballs!) by substituting the base(s) and seeing which one correctly delivers decimal \\(\frac{14}{9}\\).
 Here, 15 is the right answer.

 \\[ 1 \cdot 15^{0} + 8 \cdot 15^{-1} + 5 \cdot 15^{-2} = \frac{14}{9} \\]